 When the level never got tested — now what?

-BUT levels are magnets that pull price back no matter how far it has travelled; reverse holds are the fallback target when no clean engulfment ever formed — without these, untested breaks and ranging chop have no anchor.
+Two fallback level types: BUT levels are magnets that pull price back no matter how far it has travelled; reverse holds are the target when no clean engulfment ever formed — without these, untested breaks and ranging chop have no anchor.

 BUT — Broken Untested